 What is Version Control System (VCS)?

-Version control systems (VCSs) are a collection of various software tools that allow professionals to record the changes that have been made to the respective documents and files by tracking the modifications made to the program code.
-One of the main reasons why VCS is necessary is, often, software programs are developed by a group of developers who may be working from various parts of the globe.
+A Version Control Systems (VCSs) is a collection of various software tools that allow professionals to record the changes that have been made to the respective documents and files by tracking the modifications made to the program code.
+One of the main reasons why VCS is necessary is that, often, software programs are developed by a group of developers who may be working from various parts of the globe.
 Since all of them make some contributions to the software code and keep making changes, it is important that the changes be communicated to other team members.
 This improves the management and efficiency while developing the software.

 Version control systems can largely be classified into the following three types:

 - Local version control systems: Compared to the other types of version control systems, the local VCS is the simplest one that has a database consisting of the record of all the changes done to files while using revision control.
 Revision control systems (RCS) are among the most popular VCS tools that store patch sets on the disk.
-They can easily re-create the exact look of a file at any point in time by adding the patches.
+By adding the patches, we can quickly recreate a file’s exact appearance at any moment.
+Example: RCS (Revision Control System)

 - Distributed version control systems: These systems consist of several repositories, and all the users have their own repositories.
 The distributed version control systems require professionals to complete four steps to make their changes visible to other members of the team, unlike the centralized version control systems that required only two.
 Here, the other members will not be able to access your changes just by you committing your changes.
 When you commit, the changes will be reflected in your local repository only.
 Further, you must push the changes so that they can be visible in the central repository.
 Now, the other members cannot view the changes just by updating.
 First, they need to pull those changes into their respective repositories and then update.
-Git is the most common and popular distributed version control systems.
+Among all the various options available for Distributed Version Control Systems, Git is the most popular.
+Example: Git or Mercurial

 In this ‘What is Git?’ blog, let us discuss its features.